vtb595/Profitly/README.md

 This project was created as a student project and prototype.

 The stock prices depend on Yahoo Finance and may vary depending on market opening hours.

+The repository includes both the E/R diagram and the AI declaration as separate documentation files.